Apple Pay for web

 - A device compatible with Apple Pay

-- A sandbox Apple Pay wallet, which you have added a test card to – For more information, see the Apple Pay Sandbox testing documentation
+- A sandbox Apple Pay wallet, which you have added a test card to – For more information, see Apple Developer – Sandbox testing.

-Use our test cards to simulate different payment flows, to ensure your integration is set up correctly and behaving as expected.
+Use test cards to simulate different payment flows and ensure your integration is set up correctly and behaving as expected.

 To check the status of a payment: